Quiz 1 Information

 Material covered

-The quiz will focus on the material that we have discussed in class during Week 1, i.e., modules 1 and 2.
+The quiz will focus on the material that we have covered in module 1 and problem set 1.
 You must be familiar with concepts and syntax that were introduced in the pre-class videos, in-class discussion, or on the problem sets even if they were not covered in the videos or readings, specifically including:

 -